Contents

 Distributive Adjectives Examples

 Distributive adjectives point to a particular noun.
-Usually, these adjectives appear before the noun they wish to modify.
-In addition, they tend to accompany singular nouns.
+Usually, these adjectives appear before the noun they modify and often accompany singular nouns.

-Any, each, every, neither, and either are examples of distributive adjectives.
+Any, each, every, neither, and either are distributive adjectives.

 Examples